yudinal/Swift-Protocols-Lab/README.md

 ## Question 4.

 a.
-Create a protocol called Transformation.
+Create a protocol called `Transformation`.
 The protocol should specify a mutating method called transform

 b.
-Make an enum called SuperHero that conforms to Transformation with cases `notHulk` and `hulk`
+Make an enum called `SuperHero` that conforms to `Transformation` with cases `notHulk` and `hulk`

 c.
 Create an instance of it named `bruceBanner`.
 Make it so that when the transform function is called that bruceBanner turns from
 `.notHulk` to `.hulk.``